Harry von Zell: Radio comedy

 As an actor, von Zell appeared on The Joan Davis Show as the love interest of the character played by Verna Felton.
 When he entered a room, Felton would often shout excitedly, "Why, Mr. von Zellllllllllll!"
-After this, von Zell headlined his own short-lived radio program, The Smiths of Hollywood, which featured Arthur Treacher and Jan Ford (who would later become Howard Hughes' paramour under the name Terry Moore).
+After this, von Zell headlined his short-lived radio program, The Smiths of Hollywood, which featured Arthur Treacher and Jan Ford (who would later become Howard Hughes' paramour under the name Terry Moore).

 Film

-As a film actor, von Zell appeared in at least 28 features and in his own series of slapstick comedy shorts for Columbia Pictures (1946–50).
+As a film actor, von Zell appeared in at least 28 features and his series of slapstick comedy shorts for Columbia Pictures (1946–50).
 His film debut came in 1943, when he provided the offscreen narration for four entries in the Flicker Flashbacks series of silent-film satires.
 His face was first seen on screen in feature films of 1945.
-His movies included The Saxon Charm, Dear Wife, Son of Paleface, Two Flags West, USS Teakettle, and For Heaven's Sake.
+His movies included The Saxon Charm, Dear Wife, Son of Paleface, Two Flags West, and For Heaven's Sake.